dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 ### Context

-It will teach you how to:
+**It will teach you how to:**

-* What is gulp and why you should start using it?
+**Step 1 - Terminal** Install a proper terminal with syntax highlighting on Windows to replace default cmd.exe (Not required for Linux and macOS)
-* Install a proper terminal with syntax highlighting on Windows to replace default cmd.exe (Not required for Linux and macOS)
+** Step 2- Install npm** Install npm, a package manager.
-* Install npm, a package manager.
-Then install gulp globally.
+** Step 3 - Install gulp** Intall gulp globally.
-* Test run a pre-made gulp script for you to test and have a good idea of what gulp does.
+** Step 4 - Configuring your own `gulpfile.js`** Teaches you how to configure your own `gulpfile.js` and a compiled list of suggestions and recommendations for gulp plugins if you would like to build your own gulp script that is tailored for your own development workflow.
-* Suggestions and recommendations for gulp plugins if you would like to build your own gulp script that is tailored for your own front-end development workflow.
+**Can I just test it?** Test run a pre-made gulp script for you to test and have a good idea of what gulp does.

 ## Step 1 - Terminal (Windows)
 **⚠️ Note: If you do not use Windows, you can go straight to Step 2.** Step 1 is for Windows users to install a UNIX-like terminal that is usable for work - Linux and macOS already have one.